Request for Proposals

-For more than 15 years, Easthampton City Arts—in coordination with several municipal and community entities—have recognized the value and potential of public art as a meaningful activator of public spaces throughout the City.
-Throughout this time, ECA has partnered with many of these groups to implement and bring to life a growing collection of public art throughout downtown Easthampton.
+For more than 15 years, Easthampton City Arts and the Easthampton Planning Department have recognized the value and potential of public art as a meaningful activator of public spaces throughout the City—and throughout this time, have worked together to implement and bring to life a growing collection of public art throughout downtown Easthampton.
+For its newest public art initiative, ECA will commission a new, original, artist-designed and fabricated public sculpture that includes mosaic tile.

-- The selected artist is responsible for costs of design, fabrication, delivery, and installation of the sculpture to the designated location on schedule.
+- This is a site-specific work.
+Be mindful of the location, its history, and current day use (all of which are outlined in Section V).
+The selected artist is responsible for costs of design, fabrication, delivery, and assisting in the installation of the sculpture to the designated location on schedule.

 - The selected artist will be responsible for maintenance of their sculpture for one year.